andybp85/clean-code-workspace/chap14/README.md

 ### ArgsExceptionTest

 Finishing up the tests was pretty painless.
-I had to add the error messages for double, but this was obvious.
+I had to add the error messages for double, but this was obvious.`

+### Final Refactor

+So I have to admit: Bob says to try the final refactor as an exercise, which I tried and gave up on pretty quickly.
+I did continuously run the tests while I was doing the refactor, and did figure out a few things myself, but mostly I looked at the final version and made the changes in sequence.
+I do see what Bob had in mind though.

+I did hit one snag that took me a while: I couldn't get the drive to run!
+I finally realized that I had set the command line args up wrong initially: it should have been `-l -p 10 -d "hello"`. the extra `true` in it was getting parsed as arg, which caused the loop in `parseArgumentStrings` to break and resulted in a null pointer exception being thrown from the call to `getInt` (since there was no int).